aeternity/protocol/contracts/sophia.md

 If a contract is disabled and its reference count is zero a miner can choose to garbage collect the contract.

-The reference count of a contract is handled as the account balance and kept in the state tree of the miner and the merkle hash is included in the state hash in each block just as with balances.
+The reference count of a contract is handled like the account balance and kept in the state tree of the miner and the merkle hash is included in the state hash in each block just as with balances.

-The transaction for creating a contract has an extra fee called deposit which has to be an even number.
-The disable transaction is free but the miner and the creator get half of the deposit fee each at contract disable thus encouraging creators to disable their contracts and miners to pick disable transactions.
+The transaction for creating a contract has an extra fee called *deposit* which has to be an even number.
+The disable transaction is free but the miner and the creator get half of the deposit fee each when the contract is disabled, thus encouraging creators to disable their contracts and miners to include disable transactions.

 ## The Sophia_01 ABI

-The calldata contains a tuple with function name and argument, e.g. `("main", (1,2,3))`.
+The calldata contains a tuple with a function name and an argument, e.g. `("main", (1,2,3))`.
 The compiler will generate entry code to load the calldata to memory and then create a pattern matching switch on the function name and call the function with the second element as the argument: